pl3onasm/AADS/algorithms/dynamic-programming/rod-cutting/README.md

 ## ${\color{rosybrown}\text{Problem}}$

-Given a rod of length $n$ inches and a table of prices $p_i$ for rod lengths $i = 1, 2, ..., n$, determine the maximum revenue $r_n$ obtainable by cutting up the rod and selling the pieces.
+Given a rod of length $n$ inches and a table of prices $p_i$ for rod lengths $i = 1, 2, ..., m$, where $m \geq n$, determine the maximum revenue $r_n$ obtainable by cutting up the rod and selling the pieces.
 Note that if the price $p_n$ for a rod of length $n$ is large enough, an optimal solution may require no cutting at all.

 ## ${\color{darkseagreen}\text{The key idea}}$